diwakarg12/Mobile-Otp-Login/README.md

-# WhatsApp Clone Project
+# Mobile OTP Login System

 ## React + vite + tailwind

-This project is a simple WhatsApp clone built using React.
-It includes features like chat, user search, and message input.
+This project is a simple implementation of a Mobile OTP Login system using React.
+Users can enter their phone number, receive an OTP (One-Time Password), and then verify it to log in.

 ## Table of Contents